ORESoftware/tsc-systemjs-example/README.md

 The short of this, is:

  1. that AMD transpiles correctly, but SystemJS does not.
- 2. Only 12 of my 100+ .js/.ts files get included in the bundle, not sure why
+ 2. With either AMD or SystemJS, only 12 of my 100+ .js/.ts files get included in the bundle, not sure why

 You will notice in either the dist/systemjs-bundle.js file or dist/amd-bundle.js file, that there are only